Community Update May 2025

 History

 Clinton Area Ambulance Service was formed in 1973 to fill a void left by a local funeral home which could no longer provide ambulance service due to more stringent State of Michigan Emergency Medical Service (EMS) legislation.
 The service was licensed as Basic Life Support (BLS) and was originally staffed by volunteers who responded from their homes to the Chevy Suburban style ambulance that was stored at the former Ford garage near downtown St. Johns.
 Their training was upgraded from their original Advance First Aid training to licensed Emergency Medical Technicians (EMTs).
 The minimum staffing on the ambulance was one EMT who was required to provide patient care in the ambulance, and one “Ambulance Attendant” who could assist on scene and was the designated driver.
 A 3-bay ambulance garage facing Oakland Street, complete with living quarters was built near the hospital.
 The original coverage area, protecting 20,000 people, consisted of the City of St. Johns; Villages of Fowler and Maple Rapids; and Bengal, Bingham, Essex, Greenbush, Olive, Riley, and Dallas Townships.
-Requests for service were made by calling 224-HELP (4357), with the phone being answered at the Director’s home, or when not available, Rivard’s Nursing Home.
+Requests for service were made by calling 224-HELP (4357), with the phone being answered at the Director's home, or when not available, Rivard’s Nursing Home.
 Prior to the base being built, they would call the on-duty crew members on their 7-digit home phone number to respond to the call.
 Once the base was built, crews staying at the base would be notified through the “bat phone”, a direct phone line from the Directors home to the base.
 Most of the ambulance crew members were local residents, who received $10.00 per call, and were asked to work at least one day per week and one weekend per month.
 A monthly paycheck ranging from $27 to $80 was common.
 Call volume was about 500 a year in 1983, ambulances cost $13,500, and ambulance call charges were $35.00 plus $0.50 per mile.
-The contributions by the member entities was $1 per capita.
 The original ambulance garage was constructed for $32,000 and the original per capita assessment was $1.00 per capita.
 Duty crew attire was navy blue or black dress pants and a light blue or white button-down shirt.
-In the rare occasion that the 2nd ambulance was needed, there was no dress code requirements.
+In the rare occasion that the 2nd ambulance was needed, there were no dress code requirements.
 In 1978, we acquired our first “uniform” which was an orange, white, and blue smock with the Star of Life logo, with navy blue “bomber” jackets as our winter weather attire.
 Once the calls were given to the crews, they responded to the scene, picked the patient up and transported virtually everyone to Clinton Memorial Hospital.
 There was no radio communication with the hospital prior to arrival at the Emergency Room, which was typically staffed by a willing family practice doctor and some very capable ER nurses who truly ran the show.
 There were radio communication capabilities with the Sheriff’s office on the frequency shared by Animal Control.
 This was typically turned down or squelched out at the Jail, meaning they could call us, but we couldn’t call them.
 Documentation consisted of the patient’s name, address, date of birth, where we picked them up and where we dropped them off, and a typical call fee was $40.

 Purchase of the Base